Search and Hit Enter

 With gluten free bread and garlic-free pesto, this Caprese toastie is both gluten free and FODMAP friendly.
 The recipe makes 2 toasties, although I’ll leave it up to you as to whether that means it serves two people.

-Gluten free, FODMAP friendly, vegetarian
+Gluten free, vegetarian, low FODMAP option

 Be the first to rate this recipe